The Art of Seduction: Synopsis

 The book profiles nine types of seducers (with an additional profile for an "anti-seducer" as well) and eighteen types of victims.
-Greene uses examples from historical figures such as Cleopatra, Giacomo Casanova, Duke Ellington and John F. Kennedy to support the psychology behind seduction.
+Greene uses examples from historical figures such as Cleopatra, Giacomo Casanova, Søren Kierkegaard, Duke Ellington and John F. Kennedy to support the psychology behind seduction.
 The book contains 24 seduction techniques.
 Greene saw The Art of Seduction as the logical follow-up to The 48 Laws of Power since seduction is "about power and manipulation as much as it is about romance, about how to make someone fall under your spell."

 The 9 types of seducers

 The Siren

 The siren is the person who represents adventure and change.
 They develop their persona and charm on the premise that their partner is always looking for a variety of experiences and they present those experiences to their partner.
 The Siren’s charm lies in an almost theatrical and sensually pleasing visual experience which they create through elaborate attire and an air of seduction.
 The Siren harnesses feminine energy, is often coy, glamorous, regal, and gravitates toward a life of leisure and comfort.
 They have an instant effect on their partner due to their inherent sex appeal which lies in their calm, unhurried demeanor and dazzling appearance.
 Sirens have an almost dangerous quality.
 They make their partners pursue them and tend to stay slightly out of reach.
 Greene uses Cleopatra and Marilyn Monroe as his main examples.

-SYMBOL: Water.
+Symbol: Water.
 The song of the Siren is liquid and enticing, and the Siren herself is fluid and ungraspable.
 Like the sea, the Siren lures you with the promise of infinite adventure and pleasure.
 Forgetting past and future, men follow her far out to sea, where they drown.

 The Rake

 The Rake is a seducer who catches their target's fancy by incessantly pursuing her.
 Just like the siren has an effect on men due to her physical presence, a rake has an effect on women due to his ability to show an ardent devotion to her.
 She is attracted to him because he seems to be madly in love with her.
 He shows no hesitation or reluctance, and unabashedly admits his weakness when in her presence, hence making every woman's dream come true.
 He is an expert at using words and language to show his devotion.
 Like the Siren, the Rake also keeps a part of his personality hidden, creating a sense of danger and thrill.
 He also has a reputation for being a ladies man and being reckless in love, but he never downplays or hides his notoriety.
 Instead he uses it to his advantage to generate interest among women.
 Greene uses Fronsac, the Duke of Richelieu and Gabriele D'Annunzio as examples of Rakes.

-SYMBOL: Fire.
+Symbol: Fire.
 The Rake burns with a desire that inflames the woman he is seducing.
 It is extreme, uncontrollable, and dangerous.
 The Rake may end in hell, but the flames surrounding him often make him seem that much more desirable to women.